-- Jacob Black with Renesmee.
+- In Twilight, Jacob Black with Renesmee.
 It takes them less than a minute to be paired up, especially after Bella delivered her and recently passed away.
 Way to mourn the girl you thought you were in love with, Jake.

 - Vernor Vinge's A Deepness in the Sky has two mild examples.
 There is some foreshadowing of the relationshpis involved, but it's still pretty sudden.

 - Pham and Anne spend most of the book trying to outmaneuver and ultimately murder each other, but when Anne is deFocused, she and Pham become an item in less than a page.

 - Pham ships Ezr off with Qiwi within twenty pages of the end of the book, and Ezr apparently has no problem with this.
 In his case, it's especially jarring because Ezr has spent literally the entire book up to this point faithfully waiting on the Focused Trixia, only to be flat-out rejected by her once she is partially deFocused, because she no longer feels like a human.
 Flip a page or two, and suddenly Ezr and Qiwi are a thing.

 - It is very common for Redwall novels to reveal in the epilogue that characters got married after their adventure.
 Rather infamously, it never happened for Mariel and Dandin.